What is a Crisis?

 When your car breaks down, that's a problem.
 When you lose your job, question your entire career path, and wonder who you are without your professional identity—that's a crisis.

 Mislabeling a crisis as a problem leads to the wrong solution.
-Use this free assessment to identify what you’re dealing with—and what it’s asking of you
+Use this free assessment to identify what you’re dealing with and what it’s asking of you.

 The Anatomy of a Personal Crisis

-Crises typically share three core elements:
+Crises usually share three main elements:

 Disruption of Normal Functioning